 Embracing Søren Kierkegaard‘s concept “to be a teacher in the right sense is to be a learner,” I join my students on a journey of generative learning.
 Learning generatively integrates existing knowledge with emerging ideas, producing more personalized perception.
 Encouraging students to actively engage rather than passively listen, they implement what they learn and contribute to their communities.
 It is for this reason that I am motivated by my motto “learn continuously, live generatively.”

-Embracing poet Mark Van Doren’s idea that “the art of teaching is the art of assisting discovery,” I translate information into knowledge for others to engage.
-Realizing relevancy is essential to discovery, I avoid assignments requiring repetition in deference to papers, presentations, and projects.
-Whenever possible, I customize curriculum and remain responsive to requests for revision.
-Modern minded, I leverage technology to increase engagement, manage knowledge, and maximize learning.
+Identifying with Mark Van Doren’s idea “the art of teaching is the art of assisting discovery,” I apply information from intellectual investigations to inspire innovation among others.
+Committed to the creative confidence of my students, I combine learning with laughter to create a learning community.
+Realizing relevancy is essential to discovery, I avoid assignments requiring repetition.
+I leverage technology to increase engagement, manage knowledge, and maximize learning.

-Interdisciplinary by nature, I teach undergraduate and graduate courses in communication, entrepreneurship, innovation, management, and marketing for delivery in person, via blended learning, and online.
+Interdisciplinary by nature, I teach undergraduate and graduate courses in communication, management, and marketing for delivery in person, via blended learning, and online.
 While each discipline is distinct, I interweave their areas of intersection with humanity, technology and industry.
-I often include elements of one or more of them in every class, regardless of its primary focus.
-Challenging my students to think evolutionarily, I encourage them to shatter preconceptions and share knowledge for individual and mutual benefit.
-It is because of this potential that I am drawn to teaching.
-While it can be as challenging as it is rewarding, when asked why teaching is my tenure I explain, “Education empowers me to influence individuals and impact organizations while improving myself in the process.”
+Challenging students to think critically, I encourage them to share knowledge for the mutual benefit of all.
+While it can be as challenging as it is rewarding, when asked why teaching is my tenure I explain, “education empowers me to influence individuals and impact organizations while improving myself in the process.”